vivsh/uxar/README.md

 **Alpha/Experimental** - Under active development.
 APIs will change.
 Not recommended for production use.

+Project status note:
+- Uxar is built primarily for my personal projects, shaped by the constraints and preferences of that work.
+- It’s published so others can benefit from the ideas, patterns, and building blocks.
+- Expect sharp edges and occasional breaking changes.

 Current state:
 - Core routing and site scaffolding: Functional
 - JWT authentication: Functional with cookie and header support